ReToCode/knative-multicontainer-probing/TESTING_STARTUP_PROBES.md

 ## Testing vanilla K8s deployment with startup probe and progress deadline timeout

+This case is just there to compare the behavior of a Deployment in vanilla K8s.

 ```bash
 ko apply -f 3-startup-probes/4-deploy-startup-probe-progress-deadline.yaml
 ```

 ## Testing with a startup-probe toggles, startup probe longer than progress deadline timeout, with patched Serving

 ```bash
 kubectl delete -n default ksvc runtime
 ko apply -f 3-startup-probes/3-ksvc-startup-probe-initially-down-600s.yaml